realityforge/chef-archive/README.md

 - owner: The owner of the container directory and created artifacts.
 Defaults to <code>"root"</code>.
 - group: The group of the container directory and created artifacts.
 Defaults to <code>0</code>.
 - umask: The umask used when setting up the archive.
 Defaults to <code>nil</code>.
 - prefix: The directory in which the archive is unpacked.
-Defaults to <code>"/usr/local"</code>.
+Defaults to <code>nil</code>.
 - extract_action: The action to take with the downloaded archive.
-Defaults to leaving the archive un-extracted but can also unzip or unzip and stript the first directory.
+Defaults to leaving the archive un-extracted but can also unzip or unzip and script the first directory.
 Defaults to <code>nil</code>.

 ### Examples

-    # Download the myapp.zip archive, extract, strip the
+    # Download the myapp.zip archive, extract the archive, strip the
-    # top level dir and place results into /usr/loca/myapp/pkg/1.0
+    # top level dir and place results into /usr/loca/myapp/versions/1.0
-    # and symlink /usr/loca/myapp/pkg/current to /usr/loca/myapp/pkg/1.0
+    # and symlink /usr/loca/myapp/versions/current to /usr/loca/myapp/versions/1.0
     archive 'myapp' do
       url "http://example.com/myapp.zip"
       version '1.0'